Anub12/open_source_drive/README.md

-open source storage disk or drives
+open source storage for devices without any cost